almogtavor/zookeeper-toolkit/README.md

-# zkt - Zookeeper Toolkit
+# zkt - Zookeeper Toolkit 🫎

-An API with Swagger to let you download and upload files & dirs to Zookeeper 🫎
+An API with Swagger to let you download and upload files & dirs to Zookeeper.

 ## Routes